allthatjoy/git-101-women-who-code/README.md

-# Welcome to Git 101 Workshop Challenges 💪!
+# 💪 Welcome to Git 101 Workshop Challenges! 💪

 Solve the following challenges with your workshop buddy (pair programming).